valhuber/Logic-Bank/README.md

 * Rules - **40X** more concise than code, and

-* Python - standard function and event handler mechanisms for control and extensibility
+* Python - **control and extensibility,**
+using standard function and event handler mechanisms

 Features